Guide: Migrating your legacy account to an identity provider

 Summary

 Congratulations!
-Having completed this guide you should now be able to migrate your legacy test bed account to EU Login.
-In addition you have an overview of what changes to expect with the switch to EU Login.
+Having completed this guide you should now be able to migrate your legacy Test Bed account to your organisation’s identity provider.
+In addition you have an overview of what changes to expect after making the switch.

 See also

-If you are new to EU Login, and have not done so as part of the current guide, you can check the EU Login guide that provides a step-by-step by step explanation on how to check whether you have an account, create a new one or log in.
+If your Test Bed instance is using EU Login as its identity provider, you can check the EU Login guide that provides a step-by-step by step explanation on how to check whether you have an account, create a new one, or log in.

-The live DIGIT test bed instance is available at https://www.itb.ec.europa.eu/itb.
-You can also access the EU Login service independently of the test bed at https://webgate.ec.europa.eu/cas.
+The DIGIT Test Bed instance is available at https://www.itb.ec.europa.eu/itb.
+Regarding EU Login, you can also access the service independently of the Test Bed at https://webgate.ec.europa.eu/cas.